top of page

 Pros:

-• Extremely lightweight for comfortable daily wear
+• Lghtweight for comfortable daily wear

 • Completely hypoallergenic as it contains no metal alloys

-• Superior scratch resistance maintaining polished appearance
+• Scratch resistance maintaining polished appearance

 • Non-conductive, ideal for those working with electricity